NineOfGaming/df-info/docs/useful-info/variables-and-values.md

 Choose the narrowest useful scope that covers where and how long the value is needed.

+When passing values between functions or processes, passing Line variables as parameters is usually better than using Local variables.

 See [Functions and processes](code-practices-and-quirks.md#functions-and-processes) for Local-variable inheritance when starting a process.

 ## Purge temporary player state